 How to Make Vegan Chocolate Chip Cookies

 This recipe calls for melted and cooled refined coconut oil, which provides richness.
 I use refined coconut oil since it doesn’t have a strong coconut flavor and is excellent for baking.
-If you don’t mind the tropical coconut flavor, use virgin or unrefined coconut oil.
+If you don’t mind the tropical coconut flavor, you can use virgin or unrefined coconut oil.

 The coconut oil is whisked with vegan brown and white sugars, a little non-dairy milk, and vanilla until creamy.
 This can be done by hand, without an electric mixer.